 For example, you may want to use segmentation to predict the ROI for a marketing campaign under the assumption that similar customers will react in a similar way to the same campaign.

 How goals influence models – Predictive segmentation differs from descriptive segmentation in the way we measure model performance.
 Segmentation is an unsupervised learning model, so labels for evaluating model performance are not fixed.
 Rather, we must choose to monitor error for one or more features in the data set: Monitoring one will keep its error low at the cost of the others; monitoring all features will result in higher error, but the error will be roughly equally distributed.

 Below, we will describe some common models for customer segmentation.
-Some models are particularly well-suited for descriptive tasks; others for predictive.
-Where this isn’t obvious, we will point out the setting for which the model is well suited.
+Some models are particularly adept at descriptive tasks; others for predictive.
+Where this isn’t obvious, we will point out the setting for which the model works best.

 Group by features

 Let’s start with some simple examples.
 The approaches below are so common, they serve as a foundation and motivation for the models that follow.